Why Apple Vision Pro are failing The company reportedly cut production

 — Daily Wow Hub (@DailyWowHub) February 7, 2024

-Google Glass failed also because they ended up being perceived as an elitist product, as well as being uncomfortable and aesthetically unattractive.
-From the outset, they divided the company's team: some thought they were a device to be worn all day long, while others envisioned a more restricted use, limited to the workplace.
-Even the release of Vision Pro was accompanied by a series of internal criticisms at Apple, unusual for the pioneering company.
-The product, which seems to have been strongly desired by CEO Tim Cook, was intended for indoor use, but since the official launch of the glasses, clips of users using them in public places have gone viral, generating various criticisms against Apple.
-The same thing happened with Google Glass: a year after the product's launch, in 2013, the derogatory term "glasshole" spread, used to describe those who wore them outdoors.
-The outrage was such that in San Francisco, some people wearing them were even attacked by passersby.
-One of the reasons concerned privacy, specifically the lack of indicators to signal when the user was using the camera to record videos.
-For this reason, the use of Google Glass was banned in UK cinemas, and some drivers were fined for using them while driving.
-Before becoming a failure, this first version of smart glasses was initially met with enthusiasm: they were included in the list of best inventions of 2012 by Time magazine, and the US edition of Vogue dedicated a special of over ten pages to them.
+The same thing had happened with Google Glass: a year after the product’s launch, in 2013, the derogatory term «glasshole» spread, used to describe those who wore them outdoors.
+The outrage was such that in San Francisco some people wearing them were even attacked by passersby.
+One of the reasons concerned privacy, and more specifically the lack of indicators to signal when the user was using the camera to record video.
+For this reason, the use of Google Glass was banned in cinemas in the United Kingdom, and some drivers were fined for using them while driving.
+Before becoming a failure, this first version of smart glasses was initially met with enthusiasm: they were included in the list of the best inventions of 2012 by Time magazine, and the US edition of Vogue dedicated a special of more than ten pages to them.

 Google Glass: Fashion specs revealed